microsoft/DirectX-Specs/d3d/ConservativeRasterization.md

 - Inner Coverage
   - Tier 3+ required.
   - Ensure bits are only set when pixel is entirely within 1/256 inner uncertainty region.
-A 3x3 RT/Viewport will be used to validate that only the center pixel receives the Inner Input Coverage flag.
+A 3x3 RT/Viewport is used to validate that only the center pixel receives the Inner Input Coverage flag.
 The vertex coordinates should be \<-1-d, -1\>,\<1+d, -1\>,\<0, 1+2d\> in NDC, with a Viewport top-left of
-        \<0,0\> and \<3,3\> width and height, where d is 1/128 of 2/3,
-        accounting for the 1/256 uncertainty region, plus a small offset such that the uncertainty region edge does not land on a pixel edge, since Top-Left Rule is undefined.
+        \<0,0\> and \<3,3\> width and height.
+The value 'd' is chosen such that the top-left and top-right corners of the middle pixel won't stick outside of the triangle nor will it stick into the uncertainty region.
+A suitable such value of 'd' is 3/512 in DC, which is multiplied by 2/3 for conversion to NDC.

 ![consras7](images/conservativerasterization/consras7.png)